 Brownfields Tax Credits Claims.
 A brownfields tax credit for environmental response actions was established under the provisions of General Laws chapter 62, § 6(j) and chapter 63, § 38Q.
 Under the statutes, a business corporation, individual taxpayer, or non-profit organization which remediates certain contaminated properties may be eligible for a credit for costs incurred in the remediation of such property.
 The Department of Revenue carefully examines and sometimes declines preliminary approval of applications from various taxpayers for brownfields tax credits in amounts that often exceed \$1 million.
 More than five years ago, the Department denied tax credit applications by three Massachusetts institutions of higher education for work those institutions performed to remediate an environmentally contaminated site.
 (Because not-for-profits do not typically pay corporate excise taxes against which such a credit may be applied, legislation enacted in 2006 made it possible, for the first time, for taxpayers granted such a credit to "sell" that credit to individuals or corporations who do incur tax liability, so that the buyer can make use of the credit.)
 The sole issue in the case of Northeastern University, et al. v.
-Commissioner of Revenue, filed in August, 2014, was whether the plaintiff nonprofit institutions of higher education could receive a brownfields tax credit for site remediation achieved prior to the taxable year commencing on or after June 24, 2006 (i.e., the effective date of the legislative amendment).
-The plaintiffs prevailed and the judgment in their favor became final in May, 2018 when the Supreme Judicial Court denied further appellate review.
-The Department is continuing to review a plaintiff's application to confirm that all other application criteria are met, and if so, will issue tax certificates worth up to \$6.6 million.
-There is currently one brownfields tax credit case docketed at the Appellate Tax Board, but the potential revenue loss on that case is less than \$1 million.
-With respect to claims filed with the Department of Revenue but not yet docketed at the Appellate Tax Board, currently the Department estimates a total of \$70.5 million worth of potential revenue loss, with two of the individual credit amount claims exceeding \$10 million each.
-One of these pending but not vet docketed matters presents, in part, the issue from the Northeastern University case described above, and the potential revenue loss with respect to that issue is estimated to be approximately \$2.8 million.
+Commissioner of Revenue, filed in August 2014, was whether the plaintiff nonprofit institutions of higher education could receive a brownfields tax credit for site remediation achieved prior to the taxable year commencing on or after June 24, 2006 (i.e., the effective date of the legislative amendment).
+The plaintiffs prevailed and the judgment in their favor became final in May 2018 when the Supreme Judicial Court denied further appellate review.
+These cases are now all closed, including the one brownfields tax credit case that had been docketed at the Appellate Tax Board.
+With respect to claims filed with the Department of Revenue but not yet docketed at the Appellate Tax Board, currently the Department estimates a total of \$141.1 million worth of potential revenue loss, with five of the individual credit amount claims exceeding \$10 million each.
+One of these pending but not yet docketed matters presents, in part, the issue from the Northeastern University case described above, and the potential revenue loss with respect to that issue is estimated to be approximately \$2.8 million.

 Film Credits Claims.
 Under the provisions of General Laws chapter 63, § 38X, personal income tax and corporate excise tax credits and sales tax exemptions are available to qualifying taxpayers in the motion picture industry (commonly referred to as Film Credits).
 The Department of Revenue carefully examines and sometimes declines preliminary approval of applications from various taxpayers for Film Credits, against taxable income, in amounts that often exceed \$1 million.
-Currently the Department of Revenue estimates a total potential revenue loss of \$41.7 million, with one of the individual credit amount claims exceeding \$10 million.
+Currently the Department of Revenue estimates a total potential revenue loss of approximately \$76.7 million, with three of the individual credit amount claims exceeding \$10 million.